AIStatistics/AIStatistics.github.io/index.md

 Hello and welcome to this blog.

-## AI, Machine learning and Statistics
+## AI, Machine Learning and Statistics